Riyaz Akhtar Experiential Education Program

 LEARN MORE ABOUT THE High School Students Business Competition

 Team up with peers as you step into the role of a Wall Street trader and manage a stock portfolio with real money.
 You'll analyze market trends, devise investment strategies, and make recommendations to a board of financial executives.

 Teach with Technology ChallengeMore

-Okay, professor, it's time for you to show us how you'd improve NYIT School of Management using the latest technology!
+Okay, it's time for you to show us how you'd improve NYIT School of Management using the latest technology!
 Present your ideas in short lectures to faculty members alongside fellow classmates as you earn certificates and compete for cash prizes.

-Assistant Professor/Director of Experiential Education
+Director of Experiential Education